-(a)(1) Restated Certificate of Incorporation of the Registrant (Incorporated by reference to Exhibit 3.1 filed with Fifth Street Finance Corp.'s Form 8-A (File No. 001-33901) filed on January 2, 2008). (a)(2) Certificate of Amendment to the Registrant's Restated Certificate of Incorporation (b) Amended and Restated By-laws of the Registrant (Incorporated by reference to Exhibit 3.2 filed with Fifth Street Finance Corp.'s Form 8-A (File No. 001-33901) filed on January 2, 2008). (d) Form of Common Stock Certificate (Incorporated by reference to Exhibit 4.1 filed with Fifth Street Finance Corp.'s Form 8-A (File No. 001-33901) filed on January 2, 2008). (e) Dividend Reinvestment Plan (g) Form of Amended and Restated Investment Advisory Agreement by and between Registrant and Fifth Street Management LLC (h) Form of Underwriting Agreement (j) Custodian Agreement (k)(1) Form of Administration Agreement by and between Registrant and FSC, Inc. (k)(2) Form of License Agreement by and between Registrant and Fifth Street Capital LLC (k)(3) Secured Revolving Credit Agreement between Registrant and Bank of Montreal (k)(4) Guarantee and Security Agreement between Registrant and Bank of Montreal (1) Opinion of Sutherland Asbill & Brennan LLP

-- (n)(1) Consent of Sutherland Asbill & Brennan LLP (incorporated by reference to exhibit l hereto)
+(a)(1) Restated Certificate of Incorporation of the Registrant (Incorporated by reference to Exhibit 3.1 filed with Fifth Street Finance Corp.'s Form 8-A (File No. 001-33901) filed on January 2, 2008). (a)(2) Certificate of Amendment to the Registrant's Restated Certificate of Incorporation (b) Amended and Restated By-laws of the Registrant (Incorporated by reference to Exhibit 3.2 filed with Fifth Street Finance Corp.'s Form 8-A (File No. 001-33901) filed on January 2, 2008). (d) Form of Common Stock Certificate (Incorporated by reference to Exhibit 4.1 filed with Fifth Street Finance Corp.'s Form 8-A (File No. 001-33901) filed on January 2, 2008). (e) Dividend Reinvestment Plan (g) Form of Amended and Restated Investment Advisory Agreement by and between Registrant and Fifth Street Management LLC (h) Form of Underwriting Agreement (j) Custodian Agreement (k)(1) Form of Administration Agreement by and between Registrant and FSC, Inc. (k)(2) Form of License Agreement by and between Registrant and Fifth Street Capital LLC (l) Opinion of Sutherland Asbill & Brennan LLP (n)(1) Consent of Sutherland Asbill & Brennan LLP (incorporated by reference to exhibit l hereto)

-- (n)(2) Consent of Grant Thornton LLP

-- (r) Code of Ethics
+- (n)(2) Consent of Grant Thornton LLP(r) Code of Ethics

-- (s) Consent of Murray, Devine & Co., Inc.

-- Previously filed as an exhibit to this registration statement.
+- Filed herewith.

 - To be filed by pre-effective amendment.

-- Filed herewith.